qwertyquerty/skybook/_posts/back-in-time.md

 ## Saving on the Title Screen

 When resetting the game, most properties get reset to some default value.
 Mostly zero.
 But there are some properties part of the title screen that you do not have at the start of the game, but can still get carried over when saving the game.
-Those include
+Those include:

  - Ordon Sword
  - Hylian Shield